 - 1. Define what DUI is, how it is proven and how to avoid being charged with it. - Educate the reader about the amount of alcohol in drinks and what it takes to be at or over the legal limit of .08%. - 3.
-Give the current facts and realities of what a person charged with DUI could be facing if he or she decides to drink and drive in the 5th Circuit. - 4.
-Describe the seriousness of a DUI charge in Florida and the potential life long consequences of a DUI conviction. - Explain two common mistakes made by people that have been charged with DUI - Mistakes that often negatively affect the outcome of their case and consequently - their lives. - 6.
+Give the current facts and realities of what a person charged with DUI could be facing if he or she decides to drink and drive in the 3rd Circuit. - 4.
+Describe the seriousness of a DUI charge in Florida and the potential life long consequences of a DUI conviction. - Explain two common mistakes made by people that have been charged with DUI - Mistakes that often negatively affect the outcome of their case and consequently their lives. - 6.
 Explain a person's rights during the various stages of a DUI arrest. - 7.
-Explain some of the legal challenges associated with a DUI charge. - 8.
+Explain some of the legal challenges to a DUI charge. - 8.
 Discuss why an attorney's experience in DUI defense is an important factor when it comes to avoiding being convicted with DUI. - 9.
 Give the reader criteria to look for when evaluating a DUI lawyer.

 This book is dedicated to preserving the rights of the accused.
+We would like to thank Nancy Hunter for her help in making this book a reality.